8 Essential Things to do when moving house in 2026

 Plan your move

 Create a detailed, step-by-step plan outlining weekly tasks leading up to your moving day.
-This will monitor your progress and will help to prevent any last-minute stress as your move date approaches.
+This keep you on track and help to prevent any last-minute stress as your move date approaches.

 Consider bringing in a professional to help with moving house.
 A professional organiser can stage your home for sale, manage your move, assist with decluttering, and help you unpack and set up your new home.

-One of the first things I ask my clients who are moving to a new home is how they want their new place to look and feel, and how they're going to live in it.
-This is like thinking about your Ideal Lifestyle, which is the first step in the KonMari Method.
+1. Start thinking about how you’ll live in your new home.
+One of the first things I ask clients moving to a new home is how they want their new place to look and feel, and how they're going to live in it.
+This is the heart of the KonMari Method - considering your Ideal Lifestyle.

 Here are some helpful questions to think about:

 What attracted you to your new home?
-Think about this when you decide what to bring with you and how to optimise the space.
+Consider this as you decide what to pack and how to optimise the space.

 How do you want to arrange and use each room?

-Do you need a space to work from home?
+Do you need a space to work from home (See my WFH organisation tips)?

-Don’t overlook this step as it’s your guide for deciding what things to take to your new home.
-It will help you choose what furniture or items (like toys the children have outgrown, linens you don’t use, dishes, glasses and clothes) you can declutter before the move.
+Don’t overlook this step, it’s your guide to deciding what to take to your new home and will help you declutter furniture and items (outgrown toys, unused linens, dishes, glasses and clothes) before the move.

 Take videos or pictures of each room from different angles in your new home.
-This will help you as you plan the layout of each room and remind you of the location of things you need to consider like electrical sockets.
+This will help you plan each room's layout and remind you where electrical sockets and light switches are.

 Ask the estate agent for a property floorplan and measure your own furniture so you can confidently decide how things will fit in the living room and bedrooms.
-This will help you decide whether you need to buy or get rid of any furniture before the move.
-There’s nothing worse than turning up at your new home and having too much furniture that it feels crowded (or equally too little).
+This will help you decide what furniture you need before the move.
+There’s nothing worse than arriving at your new home and having too much furniture that it's crowded (or equally too little that it feels empty).

-It’s useful to make a room-by-room list of everything that you know you’ll be moving with.
+It’s useful to make a room-by-room list of the furniture you’ll be taking.
 You can share this with removal firms when they provide a quote, and it will highlight the items that need to be discarded (given to family, sold or recycled) before the move.

 Begin decluttering as soon as you decide to move home.
-This will free up space in your current home, making it look more spacious and attractive to potential buyers.
-It also saves you time and money when it comes to packing up and moving, as you won’t be moving things you no longer need.
-I’ve lost count of the number of times I’ve helped people unpack in their new home and they’ve said “Oh I don’t need that anymore” or, even worse, we’ve discovered an empty box of cornflakes that was packed by the removals team.
+This frees up space in your home, making it more spacious and attractive to potential buyers.
+You'll save time and money when you move, as you won’t be packing items you don't need.
+I’ve lost count of the number of times I’ve helped people unpack in their new home and they’ve said “Oh I don’t need that anymore” or, even worse, we’ve discovered an empty box of cornflakes packed by the removals team.

 What to do with items you no longer need when you are moving home?